If you’re like me who have always been a big fan of:

 They contain insight into overall engagement and the success of your CTAs, which is information you can use to optimize future campaigns by focusing on what works best for your email audience.

-And you can find them when using mailchimp.
+And you can find them when using MailChimp.

 Audience Demographics: